openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 The OpenVINO Runtime can infer models in different formats with various input and output formats.
 This section provides supported and optimal configurations per device.
 In OpenVINO™ documentation, "device" refers to an Intel® processors used for inference, which can be a supported CPU, GPU, VPU (vision processing unit), or GNA (Gaussian neural accelerator coprocessor), or a combination of those devices.

-> **NOTE**: With OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick is no longer supported.
+> **NOTE**: With OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick support has been cancelled.

 The OpenVINO Runtime provides unique capabilities to infer deep learning models on the following device types with corresponding plugins: